 My kids have come up with the most creative games and activities when they have been bored.
 They’ve played with younger siblings and strengthened bonds.
 They’ve read books that they’ve already read and played games that they’ve already played.
 They’ve cleaned their rooms and run around doing nothing in the backyard.
 They’ve made things out of cardboard and drawn pictures in chalk on the driveway.

 Growing up, whenever I would complain that I was bored, my dad would say, “only boring people get bored.”
-That was his way of saying, “go find something to do”.
+I’ve repeated this to my kids, and they hate it when I do, but it is true.
+If they put in a little effort, they can ALWAYS find something to do.

 When my kids complain to me that they are bored and want me to entertain them I come back with 1 of 2 things: